umutcanaltin/fpgai_compiler/docs/YAML_MIGRATION_GUIDE.md

   gradient_storage: bram
 ```

-## Sweep and paper YAML files
+## Sweep and benchmark YAML files

 Sweep files using roots such as `defaults`, `design_points`, `parameters`, and `materialize_configs` are classified as `sweep_template`, because they materialize compiler YAML instead of being direct compiler configs.
-Paper aggregation files using roots such as `paper`, `inputs`, `claim_levels`, `limitations`, and `vivado` are classified as `paper_artifact_spec`.
+Benchmark aggregation files using roots such as `benchmark`, `inputs`, `claim_levels`, `limitations`, and `vivado` are classified as `benchmark_artifact_spec`.
 They are still audit-visible, but they are not treated as unknown compiler YAML keys.

 ## Current behavior

 W0-lite reports deprecated aliases but keeps them accepted to avoid breaking existing configs immediately.

-Later sprints will:
+Future cleanup work will:

 ```text
 W0  — complete YAML cleanup and migration policy